Fredricho/Yoga-Online/README.md

 ## Site Structure

-The YogaOnline website has three pages, [Home](/index.html), [Classes](/classes.html) and [Trial](/trial.html), they are entered thru the navigation menu at the top of the page.
+The YogaOnline website has four pages, [Home](/index.html), [Classes](/classes.html) , [Trial](/trial.html) and [Signed-Up](/signed-up.html), they are entered thru the navigation menu at the top of the page.
 There is also a link-button "Free Trial" that navigates the user to the sign up-page.

 ## Design Choiches
   * ### Typography